fggo/python/README.md

 print("Your admission cost is $" + str(price) + ".")
 ```

-Omitting the else block; Python does not require an else block at the end of an if- elif chain.
-Sometimes an else block is useful; sometimes it is clearer to use an additional elif statement that catches the specific condition of interest
+Omitting the else block; Sometimes it is clearer to use an additional elif statement
 ```python
 age = 12
 if age < 4: